mudl0rd/wtweg/FAQ.md

 > * "saves" is where all saves are
 > * "system" is where all BIOSes/system files go
 >
-> * Emulation General is a useful resource.
+> * "Emulation General" is a useful resource.
+Use it.

 ## With?